rachaelkalicun/evercooked_blog/source/blog/sourdough-beignets.html.md

 ## Instructions

 ### **1. Mix the Dough**
-In a mixer, mix the warm milk, sourdough starter, egg, melted butter, and sugar using the paddle attachment.
+In a mixer, mix the warm milk, sourdough starter, egg, melted butter, and sugar.
 Add the flour and salt, mixing until a sticky dough forms.
 Cover and let rest for 30 minutes.

 ### **2. Knead & Bulk Rise**
-Switch to the dough hook and knead on medium-low speed for about 6 to 8 minutes.
-Transfer to an oiled bowl, cover, and let rise overnight (8–10 hours) at room temperature until doubled in size".
+Knead on medium-low speed for about 6 to 8 minutes or until the dough separates from the sides and bottom of the bowl.
+Transfer to an oiled bowl, cover, and let rise 8–10 hours (or overnight) at room temperature until doubled in size.

 ### **3. Shape & Proof**
 Roll the dough to about 1/4 inch thick on a floured surface.
 Cut into 2-inch squares or diamonds and place on a floured or parchment-lined tray.
 Cover and let proof for 1–2 hours until puffy.